 As a Counselling Psychologist, Courtney’s training is broad based.
 While she enjoys working from a Cognitive Behavioural perspective, she is not protocol driven, and integrates other approaches to create tailored treatment plans.
 She strongly believes that therapeutic model comes second to process, and that the therapeutic relationship is the most important factor in fostering change.

 Committed to continued professional development, Courtney continues to train and receive specialist case supervision to broaden her clinical skills.
-She is an ISST Accredited Advanced Schema Therapist and has also also sought skills training in Acceptance and Commitment Therapy (ACT), Mindfulness, Hypnotherapy, and Mentalisation Based Therapy (MBT).
+She is an ISST Accredited Advanced Schema Therapist, as well as an Accredited Schema Supervisor.
+Courtney has also also sought skills training in Acceptance and Commitment Therapy (ACT), Mindfulness, Hypnotherapy, Mentalisation Based Therapy (MBT), and Eye Movement Desensitisation and Reprocessing (EMDR).

 Courtney began her private practice in 2005 in response to the demand for qualified and experienced private clinicians who specialise in eating disorders.
 Among her clients and colleagues, she has established a reputation for combining sound psychological techniques with creativity, humour, and a direct approach that inspires her clients to wellness.

-On a personal note, Courtney has been married for 18 years and is the mother of two children.
+On a personal note, Courtney has been married for 19 years and is the mother of two children and very loved Cockapoo called Luna.

 Contact Us !